ShahadAlshehri9/Security_Project/README.md

 Try logging in with invalid credentials repeatedly Check that session cookies are regenerated after login Ensure no sensitive data appears in URLs
+## **4.⁠ ⁠Broken Access Control**

+### How to test:
+Log in as a regular user and try going to http://localhost:3000/admin
+### Expected result:
+You should see the 403 Forbidden page, not the admin panel

+## **5.⁠ ⁠Weak Password Storage**

+### How to test:
+Register a new user, then open app.db using SQLite Viewer and check the password column
+### Expected result:
+Password should appear as a long bcrypt hash starting with $2b$12$... instead of a short MD5 string

 > ### **NOTES:**